German retailers support face masks, fear new lockdown

-BERLIN (Reuters) -German retailers still support the wearing of face masks in stores as they worry about another wave of the coronavirus pandemic possibly leading to new restrictions, an industry association said on Wednesday.
+BERLIN, July 14 (Reuters) - German retailers still support the wearing of face masks in stores as they worry about another wave of the coronavirus pandemic possibly leading to new restrictions, an industry association said on Wednesday.

 "We must do everything possible so we don't get another lockdown," Stefan Genth, managing director of the German association of retailers (HDE) told a news briefing.